davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 The samples can be divided into two clear cohorts based on equilibration temperatures.
 A cooler group of samples, with a distribution of grain core temperatures centered at ~970ºC (TA98), contains CK-2, CK-5, and CK-7.
 A hotter group, with a mean temperature of ~1050ºC (TA98) contains samples CK-3, CK-4, and CK-6.
-This division between these two groups is robust and apparent in all thermometers, as well as in other geochemical data.
+This division between these two groups is robust and apparent in all thermometers, and aligns with geochemical differences within the sample set, with the hotter samples having higher spinel Cr\# and greater HREE depletion.

-This temperature distribution likely corresponds to the sourcing of these two sets of xenoliths from different depths within a magmatic ascent system.
+The range of temperatures likely records the sourcing of two sets of xenoliths from different depths within a magmatic ascent system.
 Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples [@fig:major_elements‌-‌-@fig:depths].